Unbalanced Optimal Transport and Maximum Mean Discrepancies: Interconnections and Rapid Evaluation: Introduction

 \section{Introduction}

-The question of comparing given probability measures is an enthralling problem.
-Many progressive and remarkable formulations have been presented to address the problem.
-Among popular domains like data science, the restriction to formulations that can only handle measures of equal weight (probability measures, for example), is very often cumbersome.
-Some formulations have been proposed to handle general measures.
+Many progressive and remarkable formulations have been presented to address the problem of comparing probability measures.
+Among popular domains like data science, the restriction to formulations that can only handle measures of equal weight (probability measures, for example), is cumbersome.
+Some formulations have been proposed to handle unbalanced measures.
 However, the numerical acceleration of such formulations is not addressed enough in the literature.
 This paper focuses on numerical acceleration of prominent formulations, which enable the comparison of two measures with possibly different masses.
-Additionally, we provide theoretical bounds and relations between the taxonomy of distances presented below.
+Additionally, we provide theoretical bounds and elucidate relationships within the taxonomy of distances presented below.
+Leveraging fast computations alongside these bounds empowers practitioners to select flexible distances tailored to their specific requirements.

-Optimal transport (OT) in its standard formulation builds on efficient ways to rearrange mass between two given probability distributions.
+Optimal transport (OT) in its standard formulation builds on efficient ways to rearrange masses between two given probability distributions.
 Such approaches commonly relate to the Wasserstein or Monge–Kantorovich distance.
 We refer to the monograph \citet{Villani2003} for an extensive discussion of the OT problem.
-A pivotal constraint of the standard OT problem formulation is that it demands the input measures to be normalized to unit mass --~that is, to probability measures.
-This is an unfeasible presumption for some problems that need to handle arbitrary, though positive measures. \emph{Unbalanced} optimal transport (UOT) has been established to deal with this drawback by allowing mass variation in the transportation problem (cf.\ \citet{benamou_2003}).
+A pivotal prerequisite of the standard OT problem formulation is that it requires the input measures to be normalized to unit mass --~that is, to probability, or balanced measures.
+This is an unfeasible presumption for some problems that need to handle arbitrary, though positive measures.

+\emph{Unbalanced} optimal transport (UOT) has been established to deal with this drawback by allowing mass variation in the transportation problem (cf.\ \citet{benamou_2003}).
 This problem is stated as a generalization of the Kantorovich formulation (cf.\ \citet{kantorovich1942transfer}) by taking aberrations from the desired measures into account in addition.